prahladyeri/tiddly/README.md

 ## License

-Flask-Tiddly is free and open source and available under `MIT` license.
+flask-tiddly is free and open source and available under `MIT` license.

 ## Stack

-`Flask-Tiddly` is built using the robust `flask` framework and `sqlalchemy` library.
+`tlask-tiddly` is built using the robust `flask` framework and `sqlalchemy` library.